quran/quran.com-images/README.md

 The code is copyleft GPL (read: free) but the actual fonts and pages (in the `res/fonts` directory) belong to the [King Fahd Quran Complex in Saudia Arabia](http://www.qurancomplex.com)

 ## Prerequisites
 Following prerequisites are required before instructions below can work.
-I tried this on my windows box (no reason to beleive it will not work on other platform as long as you use the right tools for this platform)
+I tried this on my windows box (no reason to believe it will not work on other platform as long as you use the right tools for this platform)

 #### Required Packages
 - ppm install dmake